pvoulgaris9398/pvoulgaris9398/README.md

 ### Hello, my name is Pete Voulgaris 👋.
 I am a senior principle/team lead/software architect/engineer with many interests.

+- 🔭 I’m currently working on Portfolio Optimization in C# ...
+- 🌱 I’m currently up-skilling and learning Rust, C++ and cloud concepts ...

 <!--
 **pvoulgaris9398/pvoulgaris9398** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.